aws/aws-sdk-ruby/CONTRIBUTING.md

 ## What we are looking for

 We are open to anything that improves the SDK and doesn't unnecessarily cause backwards-incompatible changes.
-If you are unsure if your idea is something we would be open to, please ask us; Open an issue, send us an email, or ask in the [Gitter channel](https://gitter.im/aws/aws-sdk-ruby).
+If you are unsure if your idea is something we would be open to, please ask us; Open an issue or send us an email.
 Specifically, here are a few things that we would appreciate help on:

 1. **Waiters** – Waiter configurations are located in the apis directory.
 2. **Docs** – We  greatly appreciate contributions to our documentation.
 The docs are written as code comments